spike-project/spike/README.md

     - store to png or pdf
 - interaction with the Jupyter Notebook environment

-## Handled the following Spectroscopies
+## Handles the following Spectroscopies
 - **NMR**
     - 1D and 2D are fully supported
     - no nD yet